wp-plugins/wordpress-ecommerce/readme.txt

 = MarketPress Premium =
 MarketPress Lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/e-commerce'>full MarketPress plugin</a>.
 Here are some of the features you'll get in the premium version available on WPMU DEV:

-* Product downloads - sell digital goods!
-* Powerful coupon codes for your store with usage tracking and limits
 * Access to all gateways including:  2Checkout, Authorize.NET AIM, Google Checkout, Moneybookers, and PayPal chained payments
 * More built-in themes, or add your own simple CSS based themes
 * Multisite marketplace features - product lists, tags, categories, widgets, and shortcodes